-28. Both Dianne and Michael gave a view that the VDO can help but is only part of helping someone who is already in debt.
-Dianne commented that having a consistent name for the VDO across the many retailers means she can better pass on information for people to self-advocate.
+Both Dianne and Michael gave a view that the VDO can help but is only part of helping someone who is already in debt.
+Dianne commented that having a consistent name for the VDO across the many retailers means she can better pass on information for people to self-advocate:

 "When they've got a large bill especially and have difficulty paying their bill, we do say to them 'do you know about the VDO, do you know about the Victorian Default Offer?
-We can send them to the Ombudsman too if all that hasn't been explained right."
+We can send them to the Ombudsman too if we detect a breach of the Payment Difficulty Framework."

-29. Dianne says that she does explain the VDO and Best Offer requirements to clients, but it depends on the other issues the client is presenting with.
-For example, if a person is dealing with mortgage arrears they are unlikely to be receptive to advice about the VDO and Best Offer requirements.
-Dianne also reflects that disengagement from getting a fair price is normal for someone with debt issues.
+Dianne says that she does explain the VDO and Best Offer requirements to clients, but it depends

+"The problem is that when peoplering up they are already emotionally overwhelmed by their financial situation and the stress they are under. on the other issues the client is presenting with.
+For example, if a person is dealing with mortgage arrears they are unlikely to be receptive to advice about the VDO and Best

+Offer requirements.
+Dianne also reflects that disengagement from getting a fair price is normal for someone with debt issues:

 "The problem is that when people ring up they are already emotionally overwhelmed by their financial situation and the stress they are under.
 They are often referred by the utility company because they haven't been able to keep up their payment plan.
-So they are coming to us not understanding who we are.
+So they are coming to us not understanding who we are and they can feel under siege if they're referred by their retailer.
 They have to take in that information - that we are totally separate from the provider.
 So we explain that first and then basically say we are here to help you.
 You go through that, then how much they are paying."

-30. Dianne also told us that it is 'not good enough' for people to just have access to the VDO, and that if there are cheaper products available this should be made clear to the average consumer.
+Dianne also told us that it is 'not good enough' for people to just have access to the VDO, and that if there are cheaper products available this should be made clear to the average consumer.
 Michael thinks the VDO for electricity is "better than nothing."
-As was also reflected by Dianne, he wanted consistent protections for gas services.
+As was also reflected by Dianne, he wanted consistent protections for gas services: